makrai/notes/kornai-23-vector-sem.md

 ## 7.1 Adjectives
 ## 7.2 Gradience
 ## 7.3 Implicature

 ## 7.4 Spreading activation

 * see the end of sec 1.5

-### It should be clear from 7.3 that parsing in algebraic semantics...

-* parsing in algebraic semantics is relatively easy:
+### ... parsing in algebraic semantics is relatively easy 169

 * It should be clear from 7.3
   * after some morphological analysis, we just look up the words in the lexicon and apply spreading activation and unification algorithms
   * in the same manner as we analyzed _colorless green ideas sleep furio_ in 6.4